fabriciovergara/react-native-workers/README.md

       //CRITICAL: Must be initialized before creation of rootView to be possible to debug on chrome console
       //Initialize using default worker
       RNWorkersManager.sharedInstance().initWorker()

+      //If you want to use the default worker and an adicional one RNWorkersManager.sharedInstance().initWorker()
+      RNWorkersManager.sharedInstance().initWorker(withPort: 8083, bundleRoot: "index.worker2", fallbackResouce: "worker2")

       let jsCodeLocation = RCTBundleURLProvider.sharedSettings().jsBundleURL(forBundleRoot: "index.ios",
                                                                           fallbackResource: "main")